Offirmo/offirmo-shell-lib/README.md

 Installation
 ------------
 Get a copy of the files and set your path to point to the OSL "bin" dir.
-You can chek if it works by typing :
+You can check if it works by typing :

  `osl_help.sh`